 Parameter Description Specifies the type of your ISP, such as Normal , Russia , Unifi , Maxis , Celcom , Digi and Manual .
 Parameters required for each option may differ.
-Refer to the following to choose your connection type: ISP Type Normal, Unifi, Maxis, Celcom and Digi: Select these options when your ISP provides no setup information, except for the PPPoE user name and password, or static IP address information.
-Russia: Select this option when your ISP provides dual access information, such as PPTP, L2TP connection information.
+Refer to the following to choose your connection type: ISP Type Normal, Unifi, Maxis, Celcom and Digi: Select these options when your ISP provides no setup information, except for the PPPoE user name and password, or static IP address information. ізі турс Russia: Select this option when your ISP provides dual access information, such as PPTP, L2TP connection information.
 Manual: Select this option when your ISP provides VLAN ID information, besides the PPPoE user name and account, or static IP address.
 If you are still not sure, contact your ISP for reference.

-Parameter Description Specifies how your router connects to the internet, including: PPPoE, Russia PPPoE: Select this type if you access the internet using the PPPoE account and PPPoE password.
+Specifies how your router connects to the internet, including: PPPoE, Russia PPPoE: Select this type if you access the internet using the PPPoE account and PPPoE password.
 Russia PPPoE is available only when you set ISP Type to Russia.
-Internet Connection Type Dynamic IP: Select this type if you can access the internet by simply plugging in an Ethernet cable. турс Static IP: Select this type if you want to access the internet using fixed IP information.
-Russia PPTP, Russia L2TP, Russia PPPoE: These types are available when ISP Type is set to Russia.
-If you select Russia PPTP or Russia L2TP, the VPN function will be disabled.
-PPPoE Username When the internet connection type is PPPoE, you need to enter the user name and PPPoE Password password provided by your ISP to access the internet.
-IP Address When the internet connection type is static ID you need to enter the fixed ID address Subnet Mask When the internet connection type is static IP, you need to enter the fixed IP address information provided by your ISP.
+Internet Connection Type Dynamic IP: Select this type if you can access the internet by simply plugging in an Ethernet cable. • Static IP: Select this type if you want to access the internet using fixed IP information.

+Parameter Description PPPoE Username When the internet connection type is PPPoE, you need to enter the user name and PPPoE Password password provided by your ISP to access the internet.
+P Address When the internet connection type is static IP, you need to enter the fixed IP addre Subnet Mask information provided by your ISP.
 Default gateway Q {TIP} Primary DNS If your ISP provides only one DNS server, you can leave Secondary DNS blank.
-Secondary DNS When you set ISP Type to Russia, this parameter is required.
+Secondary DNS , When you set ISP Type to Russia, this parameter is required.
 Address Type It specifies the method for obtaining IP address information to access the "local" network, where the internal resources of the ISP are located.
 This parameter is required only when ISP Type is set to Russia .
 It specifies how the WAN port DNS address is obtained, which is Auto by default.
-DNS Settings Auto: The router obtains a DNS server address from the DHCP server of the upstream network automatically. • Manual: The DNS server address is configured manually.
-Server IP Address/Domain Name These parameters are used for setting up internet access in the dual access network User Name environment.
-When you set ISP Type to Russia and Internet Connection Type to Russia PPTP or Russia L2TP, these parameters are required.
-Password

-Parameter Description When you set ISP Type to Maxis , Celcom or Digi , this parameter is required.
-It specifies the ISP area, including: Area Maxis: Maxis and Maxis-Special 711.00 Celecom: Celcom West(BIZ), Celcom West(HOME), Celcom East(BIZ) and Celcom East(HOME) • Digi: Digi-TM, Digi, Digi-CT Sabah and Digi-TNB Internet VLAN ID Digi: Digi-TM, Digi, Digi-CT Sabah and Digi-TNB When you select Manual for ISP Type, you can configure these parameters.
-Internet VLAN ID
+DNS Settings Auto: The router obtains a DNS server address from the DHCP server of the upstream network automatically.
+Manual: The DNS server address is configured manually.
+Server IP Address/Domain Name These parameters are used for setting up internet access in the dual access network environment.
+When you set ISP Type to Russia and Internet Connection Type to User Name Russia PPTP or Russia L2TP, these parameters are required.
+Password When you set ISP Type to Maxis , Celcom or Digi , this parameter is required.
+It specifies the ISP area, including: Area Maxis: Maxis and Maxis-Special Celecom: Celcom West(BIZ), Celcom West(HOME), Celcom East(BIZ) and Celcom East(HOME) • Digi: Digi-TM, Digi, Digi-CT Sabah and Digi-TNB Internet VLAN ID When you select Manual for ISP Type , you can configure these parameters.
+IPTV VLAN ID Internet VLAN ID is required, while IPTV VLAN ID is optional.
+Blank VLAN ID indicates that the IPTV function is disabled.